 Common Causes of Ceiling Water Damage

-- Leaky Roof: A leaky roof can be caused by heavy wind storms moving and blowing shingles off the roof.
+- Leaky Roof: Leaks through your roof can be caused by heavy storms that moving and blow the shingles.
 Shingles may also be too old to keep water away or any number of issues.

 - Clogged Gutters: If water can’t properly drain away from your home, it will likely drain into your home.
-Clogged gutters can change the flow of water with enough force to enter your home.
+Clogged gutters can change the amount and force behind the water, making it easier to get into your home.

 - Leaky Pipes: These are caused by pipes being too old or not properly secured or installed.
 It can also be caused by DIY renovations with a nail slightly puncturing a pipe.
-Leaky pipes are often the most dangerous water leak as even the tiniest pinhole can flood your ceiling with gallons of water a day.
+Leaky pipes are often the most dangerous water leak as even the tiniest hole can flood your home in a flash.